 4. “Sync” Your Calendars

-Finally, if you use a family calendar (like the kitchen one), put down all the main events you marked in yours.
-This will give you a source of information when you are answering the phone while cooking and need to give an answer there and now.
+Displaying your calendar will give you a source of information when you are answering the phone while cooking and need to provide an answer there and now.

 5. Celebrate & Stay On Top Of It